postcss/autoprefixer/README.md

 [Can I Use]: http://caniuse.com/

-#### Why Autoprefixer uses unprefixed properties in `@-webkit-keyframes`?
+#### Why does Autoprefixer use unprefixed properties in `@-webkit-keyframes`?

-Browser teams can remove some prefixes before others.
-So we try to use all combinations of prefixed/unprefixed values.
+Browser teams can remove some prefixes before others, so we try to use all combinations of prefixed/unprefixed values.

 #### How to work with legacy `-webkit-` only code?